Loki Patera

 Loki Patera /ˈloʊki ˈpætərə/ is the largest volcanic depression on Jupiter's moon Io, 202 km in diameter.
 It contains an active lava lake, with an episodically overturning crust.
 The level of activity seen is similar to a superfast spreading mid-ocean ridge on Earth.
+It is the largest volcano on Io, producing about 10% of Io’s total thermal emission.
 Temperature measurements of thermal emission at Loki Patera taken by Voyager 1's Infrared Interferometer Spectrometer and Radiometer (IRIS) instrument were consistent with sulfur volcanism.